tmori/generative-agents/README.md

 Here is the translation of the overview of the class:

-The given code defines a class called `Query`.
-Below is the description of the class:

 The `Query` class retrieves information related to a specific document (`target_doc_id`) and a main question (`main_question`) and stores the data in a memory stream called `MemoryStream`.
 It also loads a database from the specified directory (`db_dir`) to prepare a QA system for answering questions.

 The class has the following main methods: